 Remember that the path to your purpose is not through your head, it’s through your heart.
 Any practice that slows you down so you can create the space and silence to listen to it is a wonderful thing.

 I hope this post was helpful.
 Do you have any other tips you would add?
 Let me know in the comments and please share this post with a friend if you enjoyed it.
-For regular content like this just fill in the box below.
+For regular content like this just click subscribe below.

 To your success